 And if you peer closely you’ll see black spots, which are the embryos inside the eggs.
 This translucency allows the embryos to gather more heat from the sun.

 Another tell-tale sign they are frog eggs is if there is a male frog hovering nearby.
 In some frog species, it is the male’s job to guard the eggs.

 On the contrary, the toads abandon their young trusting that their offensive secretions will be enough to repel predators.

 Difference #3: Body Shape

-Frogs tend to be nimbler than toads.
+Frogs tend to be nimbler than toads (like the African Dwarf Frog).
 This gives them a body that is longer and leaner, enabling them to move quickly both in and out of the water.

 On the flip side, toads hardly look like athletes.
 They have stout bodies that are used more for crawling than the long leaps associated with frogs.

 Their legs are generally not longer than their bodies and they tend to prowl around on the ground instead of jumping from one location to the next.

 Body shape is more of a generalization for toads and frogs and is one of the first thing people look at when deciphering whether an amphibian is a toad or a frog.

 In some cases, like the Pac Man frog, it is hard to tell which necessitates other features (such as skin’s appearance) needing to be studied.